Dr-Duncan-treatment-room

 sofwave-dr-duncan-brennand

 A surgical facelift physically repositions and removes tissue.
-Non-surgical alternatives cannot do that.
-What they can do is encourage the skin to produce new collagen, tighten existing collagen through carefully applied heat, and restore volume where it has been lost.
-The combination of those effects produces a meaningful visual lift in patients with early to moderate laxity, because much of what we see as sagging is actually skin and tissue that has thinned and lost its structure over time.
+Non-surgical treatments cannot replicate that.
+What they can do is stimulate new collagen formation, tighten existing collagen through carefully applied energy, and restore volume where it has been lost with age.
+The combination of these effects produces a meaningful visual improvement in patients with early to moderate laxity – because much of what presents as sagging is tissue that has thinned and lost structural support over time.

-None of these treatments will match what surgery can do for a patient with significant laxity.
-That is honest and important.
-Non-surgical options sit in the space between good skincare and surgery, which is where most patients in their late thirties, forties and early fifties actually are.
+None of these treatments will achieve what surgery can for a patient with significant laxity.
+That is an important and honest distinction.
+Non-surgical options occupy the space between good skincare and surgery, which is where most patients in their late thirties, forties and early fifties sit.

 Book a facelift